sical/drlviz/README.md

 ```

-Open the downloaded directory and use any server.
-For demonstration sake we use: [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html)
+Open the downloaded directory and start any server.
+For demonstration sake we used: [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html)

 ```
 python -m SimpleHTTPServer 8000
 ```

-Where `8000` is the port.
-You can now access DRLViz at http://localhost:8000/.
+You can now access DRLViz at: http://localhost:8000/.